anandjoshi91/anandjoshi91.github.io/_posts/2020/2020-04-10-The-Art-of-Negotiation.md

 ### Mirroring

-`Mirroring` conscious repetition of your counterpart’s words.
+`Mirroring` is a conscious repetition of your counterpart’s words.
 They are designed to show the other side that you’re listening to them and understanding them.
 It also helps in getting more information from the other party.
 For example,

 Your negotiating partner: